Bánh Mi with Smoked Chuck Roast

 Prepare a quick pickle of the vegetables by placing vegetables in a sterilized mason jar and boiling the vinegar, sugar, and salt and pouring the liquid over the veggies.
 Let sit for at least 30 minutes.
 The longer it sits the better.

-Mix into mayo the Sriracha, garlic, and lime juice.
+Mix Sriracha, garlic, and lime juice into the mayo, amounts can be adjusted according to taste.
 Season with salt and pepper.
-Amounts can be adjusted according to taste.
 You can add a touch of minced ginger or a pinch of horseradish if you like.

 To assemble the Bánh Mi, spread a good layer of Sriracha aioli on bottom portion of the baguette.
 Place a thin layer of sliced cucumber on top of the aioli.
-Layer shredded chuck roast on the sandwich.
+Layer pulled beef on the sandwich.
 Place handfuls of pickled veggies evenly over the meat.
 Garnish top with sliced jalapeños and sprigs of cilantro.

 Desired Temp: 205º